-You don’t want to go on feeling like a shell of who you once were.
+You don’t want to go on feeling like your relationship is doomed.

 I get it.
 And I can help.

-I’m Mark Cagle, a licensed professional counselor, and my passion is helping new and expectant parents conquer their depression and anxiety so they can have happier, healthier relationships and families.
+I’m Mark Cagle, a licensed professional counselor, and my passion is helping distressed couples discover new and meaningful ways to connect with each other so they can have a (love) life worth living.

-As a husband and father of three very spirited girls, I understand that being a parent is tough sometimes.
-Mix in some anxiety and depression and you’ve got a powder keg of overwhelm just waiting to explode.
+As a husband and father of three very spirited girls, I understand that being a partner and a parent is tough sometimes.

-When we work together, I will help you to identify negative thought patterns that have kept you in the depressed/anxious cycle.
-You’ll discover ways to manage your stress and anxiety.
-You’ll be able to handle what life (or your infant) throws at you.
-You’ll be able to more effectively communicate your thoughts and feelings to your partner, enabling you to enrich and strengthen the bond between you.
+When we work together, I will help you to identify repetitive negative patterns that have pushed you and your partner apartfrom one another and kept you from moving closer.
+You’ll learn ways to manage your stress and anxiety.
+You’ll be able to handle what life throws your way.
+You’ll be able to more openly communicate your thoughts and feelings to your partner without fear of rejection, enabling you to enrich and strengthen the bond between you.

 If you're here for the more personal about me stuff...